jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Userdata.md

 ### Windows system: <br>
 1. Confirm that the JCS-Agent is installed in the current instance and is running.
-    Execute `services.msc` in “Running" to view the windows running service.
+    Execute `services.msc` in "Running" to view the windows running service.
 The following figure shows that JCSAgentCore is running, and the enabling type is automatic, indicating that the current instance has installed and is using JCS-Agent.
 ![](../../../../../image/vm/Operation-Guide-Instance-userdata3.png)

 2. Confirm that the JCS-Agent version is not a version of "1.0.641.fc127b7", which means that the customized data function is supported.